ceramicstudio/js-composedb/website/docs/api/commands/cli.composite.md

   -c, --ceramic-url        Ceramic API URL
-  -k, --did-private-key    DID Private Key (you can generate a fresh private key using composedb did:generate-private-key) -o, --output             a path to file where the resulting encoded composite definition should be saved
+  -k, --did-private-key    DID Private Key (you can generate a fresh private key using composedb did:generate-private-key) -o, --output             a path to file where the resulting encoded composite definition should be saved -d, --deploy             Deploy the composite to the ceramic node, which will start indexing on the composite --no-deploy              Do not deploy the composite to the ceramic node
 ```

 ### `composedb composite:models`